Stieneee/mumble-discord-bridge/README.md

 Currently there is an issue opening the discord voice channel.
 It is a known issue with a dependency of this project.

+Audio leveling from Discord needs to be improved.

 ## License